Simran32909/EfficientNet-Breast-Cancer-Detection/README.md

 - **K-Fold Cross-Validation**: Allows for robust model validation by splitting the dataset into multiple folds.

 ## Requirements
-- Python 3.6 or higher
+- Python 3.9 or higher
 - PyTorch
 - torchvision
 - seaborn
 - tqdm
 - scikit-learn
+- streamlit
+- numpy
+- matplotlib

 ## Installation
 1. Clone the repository: